justine-george/TabHound-ChromeExtension/README.md

+## Important Update
+I've launched a new and improved version under the name Tab Keeper.
+For all the latest features and updates, please visit the [Tab Keeper](https://github.com/justine-george/tab-keeper-react-chrome-extension) repository.

 # TabHound - Chrome Extension

 TabHound is a simple and efficient chrome extension that allows you to save and manage your tabs in a organized way.
 With TabHound, you can save the current working tabs in one go and later open those links individually or all at once in separate tabs.